Astral-Lab/D2SymbolTracker/README.md

 ## Project Summary:

->Symbol Tracker provides Destiny 2 players with an easy to use website to unlock the secret Deep Sight chest in the Vow of The Disciple, King's Fall, and any future raids.
+>Symbol Tracker provides Destiny 2 players with an easy to use website to unlock the secret Deepsight chest in the Vow of The Disciple, King's Fall, and any future raids.

 ## Update Log